A proof of cases of de Polignac's conjecture: Introduction and main result

 An integer $p \geq 2$ is called a prime if its only positive divisors are $1$ and $p.$ The prime numbers form a sequence:

 Euclid (300 B.C.) considered prime numbers and proved that there are infinitely many.

-In $1849,$ Alphonse de Polignac \cite{Po} conjectured that for every even number $k,$ there are infinitely many pairs of prime numbers $p$ and $p'$ such that $p'-p = k.$ The case $k=2$ is the well known twin prime conjecture, which is considered in \cite{phuc}.
-The conjecture has not yet been proven or disproven for a given value of $k.$ In $2013$ an important breakthrough was made by Yitang Zhang who proved the conjecture for some value of $k< 70 \; 000 \; 000$ \cite{zhang}.
+In $1849,$ Alphonse de Polignac \cite{Po} conjectured that for every even number $k,$ there are infinitely many pairs of prime numbers $p$ and $p'$ such that $p'-p = k.$ The case $k=2$ is the well known twin prime conjecture, which is proved in \cite{moth1}.
+The conjecture has not yet been proven or disproven for any given value of $k \neq 2.$ In $2013$ an important breakthrough was made by Yitang Zhang who proved the conjecture for some value of $k< 70 \; 000 \; 000$ \cite{zhang}.
 Later that same year, James Maynard announced a related breakthrough which proved the conjecture for some $k< 600$ (see \cite{mayn}).
-In 2014 D.H.J.
-Polymath proved the conjecture for $k \leq 246.$ (see \cite{poly})
+In 2014 the D.H.J.
+Polymath project proved the conjecture for some $k \leq 246.$ (see \cite{poly})

-In this paper we prove cases of Polignac's conjecture which are implied by the following result.
-Our arguments are an extension or generalization of the arguments developed in \cite{phuc}.
-Let
+In this paper we prove cases of de Polignac's conjecture which are implied by the following result.
+Our arguments are an extension or generalization of the arguments developed in \cite{moth1}.